Checklist for implementing a QMS for ISO 13485-2016

 Updating the Quality Plan as the project proceeds

 The constant monitoring and update of the Quality Plan will be required throughout the project implementation or product manufacture.
-For example: rearranging resources, prolong due dates, adding new activities that had been not foreseen previously etc.
+For example, rearranging resources, prolong due dates, adding new activities that had been not foreseen previously etc.

 Involve a Consultant for the next internal audit

-It is recommended to involve a consultant company or person who will do your internal audit, before submitting request for the external auditors or certification bodies.
+It is recommended to involve a consultant company or person who will do your internal audit, before submitting a request for the external auditors or certification bodies.

 This CAPA is intended to correct all the deficiencies discovered by the Consultant organization during the internal audit.

 Management should review the CAPA findings and make decisions related to appropriate Corrective actions.